 Ring lights used to be only in the purview of Instagram models and YouTubers, but they are also indispensable for those educating online.
 You especially want the students to see your face (and mouth) to help them imitate your movements and to help elicit communication.
 Ring lights are great at focusing light right onto your face, but you may want to turn on your overhead bulb, a desk lamp and maybe even a light or two behind you.
 Turn on your webcam and play around with different arrangements until you find the best setup for your situation.

-Budget Ring Light: ($9AUD on Amazon).
+Budget Ring Light: (≈$10AUD on eBay Australia).
 The ‘clip on’ selfie ring light can clip on the top of your laptop over your webcam and usually comes with three settings – low, medium and high.
-It’s a great option if you are on on a budget and/or just getting started.
-You can use it to make yourself look good in selfies as well, which is a nice bonus.
+It’s a great option if you are on a budget and/or just getting started.
+You can use it to make yourself look good in selfies too, which is a bonus.

 A few considerations before buying a headset: